hjespers/teslams/README.md

 # teslams.js - The main library (for javascript programmers)

-Contains a library of functions and constants which allow the uses the TESLA "REST" API to get and set values on the Tesla Model S.
+Contains a library of functions and constants which allow the uses the TESLA "REST" API to get and set values on the Tesla.
 All functions take an optional callback that will be passed the javascript object returned from the TESLA API.

 Function quick reference:

-	get_vid(opt, cb)               - get the "id" of the Model S by logging into the Tesla portal vehicles(opt, cb)              - login to portal and get vehicles list and options data all(opt, cb)                   - get array of all vehicles (if more than one, we salute you!) mobile_enabled(vid, cb)        - check is remote/mobile control is on or off
+	get_vid(opt, cb)               - get the "id" of the vehicle by logging into the Tesla portal vehicles(opt, cb)              - login to portal and get vehicles list and options data all(opt, cb)                   - get array of all vehicles (if more than one, we salute you!) mobile_enabled(vid, cb)        - check is remote/mobile control is on or off